 - If there is no bandage, apply a thin coat of antibiotic ointment for approximately three to seven days depending on how quickly the cut is healing.

 - Once the bandage is removed, clean the area daily with soap and water.
 A small amount of topical antibiotic ointment may be applied once or twice a day for 3 days.

 - If there is dried drainage around the stitches, it can be removed by gently cleaning with soap and water.

 After the stitches are removed, continue to keep the area clean and dry.
 Using sunblock on the affected area is recommended for one year from the time of injury.

 The body heals wounds by laying down new proteins.
 The healing area is a ridge that can be felt along the site of the cut.
 Massage can help this smooth out to a flat surface.

-Using a thick moisturizer (cocoa butter, vitamin E, shortening), rub the wound for 5-10 minutes twice daily.
+Using a thick moisturizer (cocoa butter, vitamin E), rub the wound for five to 10 minutes two to three times daily.
 You must use enough pressure to change the color of the cut from pink to pale.
 Benefits from massage last until all the pink is gone from the wound.
 Wait for three weeks after the cut is repaired before massaging.